The-going/evlproject/content/ports/_index.md

 ports.
 If you are interested in porting your own autonomous core to a particular kernel release Dovetail supports, you certainly need the _IRQ pipeline_ column matching the target platform to be checked, and likely the _Alternate scheduling_ column as well.
-EVL requires both features to be available.
+Running the EVL core requires both features to be available.

 > Current target kernel release

-Linux 5.4-rc6
+Linux 5.4-rc7

 > ARM64 SoC